 V. All support vehicles must have their headlights on whenever the engine is running during the entire race.

 VI.
 Vehicles must be parked completely off the road surface whenever they are stopped, and in a manner that does not force other runners to avoid them by stepping into the road.
 Do not block bike lanes at any time.
+Check for approaching bikes before opening doors.
 If there is no room to completely pull off the road, find a side street.
 DO NOT PARK ON PRIVATE PROPERTY AT ANY TIME.
 There are frequent places to pull off the road along the race course, but there will be sections without available parking.
 Even if the current runner's segment must be extended, teams must drive ahead until appropriate parking is found.